christaylorcodes/ConnectWiseManageAPI/Docs/Get-CWMSLA.md

 # Get-CWMSLA

 ## SYNOPSIS
-This function will list service sources on conditions.
+This function will list service SLAs on conditions.

 ## SYNTAX